 MCP Server

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
 The Apache Iggy MCP Server is an implementation of the MCP protocol for the message streaming infrastructure.
+It is built using the rmcp crate and supports both stdio and HTTP transports.

-To start the MCP server, simply run cargo run --bin iggy-mcp
+To start the MCP server, simply run cargo run --bin iggy-mcp.

 The minimal viable configuration requires at least the Iggy credentials, to create the connection with the running Iggy server using TCP with which the MCP server will communicate.
-You can choose between HTTP and STDIO transports (e.g. for the local usage with tools such as Claude Desktop choose stdio
+You can choose between HTTP and STDIO transports (e.g. for the local usage with tools such as Claude Desktop choose stdio).

 transport = "stdio" # http or stdio are supported